qword-os/qword/README.md

 MAKEFLAGS=-j4 ./makeworld.sh
 # Now to build qword itself
 cd ../..
-# You might need to use gmake instead of make here on FreeBSD
-make clean && make img               # For a standard release build make clean && make DBGOUT=qemu img   # For QEMU console debug output make clean && make DBGOUT=tty img    # For kernel tty debug output make clean && make DBGOUT=both img   # For both of the above make clean && make DBGSYM=yes img    # For compilation with debug symbols and other debug facilities (can be used in combination with the other options)
+make clean && make hdd               # For a standard release build make clean && make DBGOUT=qemu hdd   # For QEMU console debug output make clean && make DBGOUT=tty hdd    # For kernel tty debug output make clean && make DBGOUT=both hdd   # For both of the above make clean && make DBGSYM=yes hdd    # For compilation with debug symbols and other debug facilities (can be used in combination with the other options)
 # And now if you wanna test it in qemu simply run
 make run
 # If that doesn't work because you don't have hardware virtualisation/KVM, run